On Sample-Efficient Generalized Planning via Learned Transition Models: Results and Analysis

 Table~\ref{tab:full_results} reports satisficing-plan success rates across all domains, splits, representations, model classes, and prediction modes.
 The primary empirical finding is that explicit transition-model learning combined with size-invariant relational representations yields stronger or matching extrapolation than action-centric sequence prediction in domains with locally factored domains, while remaining insufficient for the Logistics benchmark under strict size extrapolation.

 \paragraph{Comparison with action-centric planners.} Under strict extrapolation, Plansformer and all PlanGPT variants achieve $0.00$ success across all four domains.
 Plansformer further exhibits $0.00$ on non-\textit{Blocksworld} domains since they are not present in its training data.
-SATr attains non-zero extrapolation in \textit{Blocksworld} ($0.13$), \textit{Gripper} ($0.79$), and \textit{VisitAll} ($0.64$), but fails in \textit{Logistics}.
-The best state-centric models exceed SATr in \textit{Blocksworld} (WL-XGB delta $0.45$ vs.\ $0.13$) and \textit{VisitAll} ($0.87$ vs.\ $0.64$), while SATr remains superior in \textit{Gripper} extrapolation ($0.79$ vs.\ $0.25$).
-Notably, these gains are obtained using compact transition models trained on unaugmented state trajectories: our LSTM has ${\sim}$1M parameters and XGBoost ${\sim}$115K tree nodes, compared to ${\sim}$25--35M (SATr), ${\sim}$125M (PlanGPT), and ${\sim}$220M (Plansformer).
-Furthermore, SATr augments training data via symmetry-based state-space expansion, whereas our models are trained on the original small training sets without any augmentation (e.g., 9 instances in Blocksworld).
+SymT attains non-zero extrapolation in \textit{Blocksworld} ($0.13$), \textit{Gripper} ($0.79$), and \textit{VisitAll} ($0.64$), but fails in \textit{Logistics}.

+The best state-centric models exceed SymT in \textit{Blocksworld} (WL-XGB delta $0.50$ vs.\ $0.13$) and \textit{VisitAll} ($1.00$ vs.\ $0.64$), while SymT remains superior in \textit{Gripper} extrapolation ($0.79$ vs.\ $0.42$).
+Notably, these gains are obtained using compact transition models trained on unaugmented state trajectories: our LSTM requires only ${\sim}$1.1M--2.1M parameters and XGBoost ${\sim}$128K--819K tree nodes (depending on the domain), compared to ${\sim}$25--35M (SymT), ${\sim}$125M (PlanGPT), and ${\sim}$220M (Plansformer).
+Furthermore, SymT augments training data via symmetry-based state-space expansion, whereas our models are trained on the original small training sets without any augmentation (e.g., 9 instances in Blocksworld).
 This indicates that, under appropriate relational abstractions, explicit transition learning can match or exceed extrapolation at orders-of-magnitude lower model and data cost, suggesting that learning domain physics provides a stronger inductive bias for generalization than architectural scale or data augmentation alone.
 A detailed breakdown of parameter counts and training data requirements is provided in Appendix section~\ref{sec:efficiency_analysis}.